 As a result, the Gulf Coast Community Foundation was established as a 501(c)(3).
 GCCF is a vehicle for charitable giving, an instrument through which individuals, companies, and non-profit organizations and foundations can make charitable gifts to benefit South Mississippi.

-In 2014, the Foundation will celebrate 25 years of grant making.
-In these 25 years, we have made grants totaling more than $65,000,000 in support of programs in the areas of education, the arts, social welfare, health, historic preservation, neighborhood enrichment and disaster recovery.
+In 2019, the Foundation will celebrate 30 years of serving the Mississippi Gulf Coast.
+In these 30 years, we have invested more than $77 Million in support of programs in support of programs in the areas of education the arts, social welfare, health, historic preservation, community enrichment and disaster recovery.

 Donors to the Foundation include individuals, families, corporations, private foundations, agencies and other organizations.
 They have placed their trust in our ability to manage their contributions wisely, and to make charitable awards in a careful and responsible manner.
 The Foundation pools all gifts in a common investment fund, much like a mutual fund, with each donor holding a percentage of the total portfolio.
 This pooling of contributions permits low management fees and a diversified portfolio.

 The Foundation’s funds are invested on the advice of the Investment Committee, composed of individuals with expertise in the fields of investment, financial consulting, estate planning and accounting.
 All funds are invested for a sound combination of growth and income, in portfolios of equity securities, fixed-income securities, and short-term (cash) investments.